daattali/beautiful-jekyll/aboutjanet.md

 ### Freelance Career

-She started her freelance carreer with Appen Butler as a web search evaluator and quickly moved on to other opportunities with  Mortgage Executive Inc., Elance as a Certified Project Consultant working on large client accounts such as Unilever and consulting for small businesses.
+She started her freelance career with Appen Butler as a web search evaluator and quickly moved on to other opportunities with  Mortgage Executive Inc., Elance as a Certified Project Consultant working on large client accounts such as Unilever and consulting for small businesses.
 Her focus is to provide excellent service at the right price.

 ### Family